schaermu/changedetection.io-exporter/README.md

     container_name: changedetection-exporter
     restart: unless-stopped
     environment:
-      - CDIO_API_BASE_URL=http://changedetection
+      - CDIO_API_BASE_URL=http://changedetection:5000
       - CDIO_API_KEY=...
     depends_on:
       changedetection:
         condition: service_started
 ```
-This example assumes that you have started an instance of changedetection.io within the same docker network reachable via hostname `changedetection`.
+This example assumes that you have started an instance of changedetection.io within the same docker network reachable via hostname `changedetection` and didn't change the default port of 5000.

 ### Kubernetes (tbd)
 ```